 as sports without taking street situations into account.

-When I am on the ground there are many things I need to be aware of:
+When we are on the ground there are many things we need to be aware of:

 There might be dangerous litter, such as broken glass or stones, on the pavement (rather than the comfortable mats of the gym)